Arch-Guy/Arduino-OS/README.md

 User Manual:
 You can write or read to EEPROM.
 Commands:
-read(START ADDRESS INCLUSIVE, END ADDRESS EXCLUSIVE) write(ADDRESS, "TEXT DATA")
+read(START ADDRESS INCLUSIVE, LENGTH OF DATA) write(ADDRESS, "TEXT DATA")
 Any programs must fit in the cleared 1 KB Buffer.
 Perequisites: